-I kept careful track of my hours and the amount of money I had earned, separately from the yellow notepad and crumbling pencil stub Julian gave me.
+I kept careful track of my hours and the amount of money I had earned, separately from the yellow notepad and crumbling pencil stub J gave me.
 Between my side projects and work for him, at the end of the month, I had earned enough to pay my rent.

 I texted him, using my most careful and submissive language, to ask if it would be okay if he could pay me back the amount I had earned so far pretty soon so that I could pay my rent by the 1st.
 He owed me about $170.
-Julian responded that he would be happy to pay me what I had earned, however, according to his records, he only owed me $80.
+J responded that he would be happy to pay me what I had earned, however, according to his records, he only owed me $80.

 I paced back and forth across my apartment, frantically reviewing my options.
 I needed that money.
 I had no other way of paying my rent.
 I had no safety net, no credit, no income.
-I would have to try to apologize to Julian and behave so perfectly, do my work so enthusiastically, that he’d forgive me, listen, and give the money back.
-I would have no room for error.
+I would have to try to apologize to J and behave so perfectly, do my work so enthusiastically, that he’d forgive me, listen, and give me the money back.
+I would have absolutely no room for error.